In this article:

 Best Card With No Annual Fee: Hilton Honors American Express Card

 If you're looking to earn hotel points and receive valuable travel benefits without paying an annual fee, then this is your card.
-The Hilton Honors American Express Card offers you 75,000 bonus points when you make just $1,000 in eligible purchases within three months of account opening.
+The Hilton Honors American Express Card offers you 75,000 bonus points when you make just $1,000 in eligible purchases within 3 months of account opening.

 You'll also earn 7 points per $1 spent at Hilton Honors properties; 5 points per dollar at restaurants, supermarkets and gas stations in the U.S.; and 3 points per dollar elsewhere.
 Most important, you get complimentary Silver status, which gives you perks like a complimentary fifth night on award stays of five nights or longer and two free bottles of water.
 Plus, you can earn Gold status when you use your card to spend $20,000 in a calendar year.
-And there's no annual fee for this card.
+And there's $0 annual fee for this card.

-Best Premium Travel Rewards Card for Hotel Stays: The Platinum Card® From American Express
+Best Premium Travel Rewards Card for Hotel Stays: The Platinum Card® from American Express

-While The American Express Platinum Card® isn't co-branded with an individual hotel chain, it's still a great choice for receiving hotel benefits and earning rewards that can be redeemed for award nights.
+While The Platinum Card® from American Express isn't co-branded with an individual hotel chain, it's still a great choice for receiving hotel benefits and earning rewards that can be redeemed for award nights.
 For example, it immediately offers you Gold status with both Marriott and Hilton hotels, so you'll always get priority treatment at those two major chains.
 Also, American Express offers The Hotel Collection and the Fine Hotels and Resorts programs, which can provide valuable discounts, room upgrades, complimentary breakfasts and property credits when you book your reservations through American Express.
 Furthermore, the American Express points that you earn can be transferred to points with Marriott, Hilton and Choice hotels.

 Best Card for Earning Reward Points at Any Hotel: Chase Sapphire Preferred® Card

 If you're the kind of person who wants to earn bonus points and spend them at any hotel in the world, then this may be the card for you.
-Whether it's a small bed and breakfast or a large downtown hotel, you'll earn double points on all your hotel charges with Chase Sapphire Preferred®.
+Whether it's a small bed and breakfast or a large downtown hotel, you'll earn double points on all your hotel charges with Chase Sapphire Preferred® Card.
 You also get double points on all other travel and dining purchases, and 1 point per $1 spent elsewhere.